Rigidity of proper colorings of $\mathbb{Z}^d$: Breakups

 \begin{lemma} Every vertex in $S \setminus U$ has a unique pattern.
 That is, $S \setminus U \subset S^\Omega_\unique$. \end{lemma} \begin{proof} The proof is essentially the same as that of Lemma~\ref{lem:vertices-with-unique-pattern}.
 Let $v \in S \setminus U$ and note that $v \notin A^{**} \cup A_\bad$ so that $v \in A_P$ for some $P$.
 Assume first that $v$ is $P$-even.
 Then, by~\eqref{eq:prob-of-approx-1}, we have $g(v) \in P_\bdry$ for all $g \in \Omega$.
 Thus, by~\eqref{eq:restricted_B_def}, if $g(N(v)) \neq P_\inner$ and $|g(N(v))| \in \{\lfloor \tfrac{q}{2} \rfloor, \lceil \tfrac{q}{2} \rceil\}$, then all edges in $\dpartial v$ are restricted in $g$.
 Hence, $v$ has a unique pattern.
 Assume next that $v$ is $P$-odd.
 Then, since $A_P$ is $P$-even, $v^+ \subset A_P$ so that $g(N(v)) \subset P_\bdry$ for all $g \in \Omega$ by~\eqref{eq:prob-of-approx-1}.
 Thus, either $g(N(v)) = P_\bdry$ or $|g(N(v))|<\lfloor\tfrac{q}{2}\rfloor$.
 In particular, $v$ has a unique pattern. \end{proof}

 The proof of Proposition~\ref{prop:prob-of-odd-approx} is based on the idea that one of two situations can occur: either there are enough restricted edges so that one may directly apply Lemma~\ref{lem:bound-on-pseudo-breakup} to obtain the desired bound, or there are not many possible breakups so that one may apply Proposition~\ref{prop:prob-of-given-breakup} together with a union bound.
-At the heart of this approach lies the fact that an unknown vertex is either non-dominant or adjacent to many restricted edges or there is a unique way to reconstruct the $X_P$ in its neighborhood.
+At the heart of this approach lies the following lemma which informally states that an unknown vertex (of a certain type) either incurs an entropic loss (in the sense that it is non-dominant or adjacent to many restricted edges) or there is a unique way to determine to which~$X_P$'s it belongs.
 We now make this precise.

 Denote

 For an atlas $X$, let $\Omega_X$ denote the event that $X$ is a breakup.
 With a slight abuse of notation, denote

 \begin{lemma} Let $X$ be an atlas which is approximated by $A$, let $P$ be a dominant pattern and let $v \in A^*$ be a $P$-odd vertex.
 Then